Fraxinus americana

 How to Identify

-Distinguished from F. pennsylvanica (green ash) by the whitish-pale undersides of the leaflets (versus uniformly green).
-Distinguished from F. excelsior (European ash) by the compound leaves with fewer, larger leaflets and the better fall color.
-Distinguished from hickories (Carya) by the opposite (versus alternate) leaf arrangement.
-The large native ash with pinnately compound leaves with pale whitish undersides and purple to maroon-red fall color is diagnostic.
+Separated from F. pennsylvanica (green ash) by the whitish-pale undersides of the leaflets (green ash carries uniformly green undersides).
+Separated from F. excelsior (European ash) by the compound leaves with fewer larger leaflets and the stronger fall color.
+Separated from hickories (Carya) by the opposite (versus alternate) leaf arrangement at the branch level.
+Separated from walnuts (Juglans) by the smaller leaflet count and the absence of the chambered pith that walnuts carry.
+A large native ash with pinnately compound leaves showing pale whitish undersides and purple-to-maroon-red fall color identifies this species.

 Appearance